SpitfireGG/low_level_c_programming_guide/README.md

 # x86-64_AT-T_guide
 Personal repository for learning the x86_64 assembly with AT&amp;T syntax

-Okay, let's dive into the fascinating world of x86-64 assembly and how it connects to your goal of mastering C. Learning assembly *from the ground up* is a significant undertaking, but it provides an unparalleled understanding of how computers work and how your C code actually executes.

-It's not about being "dumb" – assembly is simply a much lower level of abstraction than C. It requires thinking about the hardware directly.
-Let's build this knowledge step-by-step.

 **Why Learn Assembly for C?**

 Learning assembly isn't just for writing operating systems or device drivers anymore.
 For a C programmer, it gives you a deep understanding of: